Ethics and social responsibility

 • how citizen involvement can make new technology better and more acceptable

-• how ethics and values can be incorporated into the technological design from the beginning
+• how ethics and values can be incorporated into technological design from the beginning

 • how technological infrastructure shapes citizens' lives and options